-All applicants applying to the University must pay a non-able application fee and complete the University application process as outlined on the University's website.
+All applicants applying to the University must pay a non-refundable application fee and complete the University application process as outlined on the University's website.
 In the event that the applicant is not admitted, the application fee will be forfeited to the University.
 In the event that a student accepted into the University fails to complete their registration and/or fails to pay tuition fees on the date of registration, the application fee will be forfeited to the University.
+In the event that admission is voided (see above), the application fee will be forfeited to the University.